 Singapore’s extraterritorial jurisdiction applies local laws to offences outside the nation’s territory but has sufficient connections to Singapore.

-The extraterritorial jurisdiction meaning encompasses a variety of legal frameworks and principles that enable Singapore to act against criminal behaviour that transcends its geographical limits.
+Extraterritorial jurisdiction encompasses a range of legal frameworks and principles that enable Singapore to act against criminal behaviour that extends beyond its borders.

 This approach underscores Singapore’s commitment to maintaining law and order and reflects its proactive stance in combating transnational crimes like terrorism, drug trafficking, and corruption.